 - Defense counsel in putative, nationwide class action lawsuit alleging violations of the Fair Credit Reporting Act

 Prior to joining Bass, Berry & Sims, Taylor served as a judicial clerk for the Honorable Samuel H. Mays, Jr. of the United States District Court for the Western District of Tennessee.
-Before law school, Taylor worked as a litigation paralegal for Williams & Connolly LLP in Washington, DC, from 2003-2005.
+Before law school, he worked as a litigation paralegal for Williams & Connolly LLP in Washington, DC, from 2003-2005.
+Taylor also serves on the Board of Directors for the Nashville Dolphins Special Olympics Swim Team.